This phone is the last high-end Samsung phone from which you can replace the battery without any tools!

 Automated Usability (beta)

-The device is not able to perform as a phone.
-If you need complete calling and cellular data functionalities, consider choosing a different device.
+Minimal system components are functional, but the device is not able to perform well yet.
+If you need complete calling and cellular data functionalities (as applicable), consider choosing a different device.

 - Manual brightness